kingakwa/-PROJECT-2-DEPLOYMENT-OF-JIRA-SOFTWARE-BITBUCKET-DATA-CENTER-USING-ANSIBLE-AND-DOCKER/README.md

 # -PROJECT-2-DEPLOYMENT-OF-JIRA-SOFTWARE-USING-ANSIBLE-AND-DOCKER

 # JIRA_software-deployment-in-containers-using-Ansible-and-Docker
+##Overview
+This project demonstrates the deployment of JIRA Software in a containerized environment using Ansible for automation and Docker for container orchestration.
+The goal is to achieve scalability, fault tolerance, and simplified management of the Atlassian tool.

+##Architecture
+The deployment architecture includes:
+- Load Balancer: Distributes traffic across multiple Jira nodes.
+- Worker Nodes: Hosts Docker containers running Jira Software.
+- Ansible Playbooks: Automates the deployment process, ensuring consistency and reliability.

 <img width="922" alt="Image" src="https://github.com/user-attachments/assets/0cccb91e-ab24-4428-84c5-abc64293d8ae" />

 **1.** Launching 3 Amazon Linux 2 instances and naming them **“Ansible_Control”**, **“Worker_Node_1”** and **“Worker_Node_2”**.
 (The security group of Ansible_Control is configured to allow just SSH requests from a desired IP (e.g., my IP) address.
 The security group of the Worker_Node_1 and Worker_Node_2 is configured to allow SSH traffic from the Ansible_Control and SSH traffic from a desired IP (e.g., my IP).